mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 operator with lower precedence binds tighter than one with a higher predecence, so for example `x + y * z` is the same as `x + (y * z)`.
-Expressions at the same precedence level are always are left associative, that is the expression
+Expressions at the same precedence level are always left associative, that is the expression
 `x / y % z` is evaluated as `(x / y) % z`.

   Operator  |  Type              | Precedence